sahiba-siddiqui/sahiba-siddiqui/README.md

 ## Hi there 👋

+# Hi, I'm Sahiba 👋

+🎓 Aspiring Software Engineer
+💡 Skills: C,Core Java, JDBC, SQL, JUnit, Computer Networks
+📚 Currently learning Data Structures & Algorithms for problem-solving
+🔬 Passionate about exploring  AI/ML new concepts .
+📚 In Learning progress - Backend development
+✍️ Experienced in teaching, creative writing, and guiding student projects.
+🎤 Hosted multiple college events and enjoy working in collaborative teams .

+🌱 My long-term goal is to contribute to AI/ML research and innovation while building a strong base in software engineering.

+📌 Connect with me on [LinkedIn](https://www.linkedin.com/in/sahiba-siddiqui-19164b296)

 <!--
 **sahiba-siddiqui/sahiba-siddiqui** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.